 When you think of the sound of the swamp, you may think of cicadas singing away or the calls of frogs.
-There are many frog species in the swamps of North America.
+There are many frog species in the wetlands of North America.
 Frogs are loud for their body size, and their calls can resonate through the air to communicate with others.

 There is even a species in the Everglades called the Florida chorus frog.
-This nocturnal species is well camouflaged and has a distinctive call.
-They will head to sloughs, ditches, and vernal pools when breeding and spending the rest of their time in sandy areas.
+This nocturnal species is well hidden and has a distinctive call.
+They will head to sloughs, ditches, and vernal pools when breeding and spend the rest of their time in sandy areas.
 Another species with a distinctive call is the pig frog, which eats crawfish in marshier areas and sounds a little more like a pig.

 The most famous of the American frogs are probably the bellowing American bullfrog.
 This frog has become widespread across the US as an introduced species but is native to the Eastern states and the swamps in these areas.
 They are captured for food and used in science classes because of their size, abundance, and familiarity.

-There isn’t anything new about this species as it has been known for decades, with some calling it the “leopard eel,” but now it is officially its own species, separate to similar siren species.
-It is a strange amphibian as it has no back legs, just small forelegs and prominent gills.
+There isn’t anything new about this species as it has been known for decades, with some calling it the “leopard eel,” but now it is officially its species, separate to similar siren species.
+It is a strange amphibian as it has no back legs, small forelegs, and prominent gills.
 It gives it the look of a giant prehistoric tadpole.
-It is also entirely aquatic, which is why few ever encountered it before 2018.
+It is also entirely aquatic, so few have ever encountered it before 2018.

 Sadly, while there are occasional new native discoveries, there are also many more invasive species.

 These toads produce a toxin that has the potential to kill dogs in up to 15 minutes.
-As a result, residents are advised to kill this invasive species to stop it from doing more harm.
-The sad part of this is that the toads were introduced by humans, to begin with as sugar cane pest control and through the pet trade.
+As a result, residents are advised to eradicate this invasive species to stop it from doing more harm.
+The sad part is that the toads were introduced by humans, to begin with as sugar cane pest control and through the pet trade.